satya-arjunan/visocyteold/Plugins/pvNVIDIAIndeX/README.txt

-NVIDIA IndeX for Visocyte Plugin
+NVIDIA IndeX for ParaView Plugin

-The NVIDIA IndeX for Visocyte Plugin enables the large-scale volume data visualization capabilities of the NVIDIA IndeX library inside Kitware's Visocyte.
+The NVIDIA IndeX for ParaView Plugin enables the large-scale volume data visualization capabilities of the NVIDIA IndeX library inside Kitware's ParaView.
 This document will provide a brief overview of the installation package, please refer to the user guide for detailed instructions.